bioinformatic-seragnoli/BOBaFIT/vignettes/BOBaFIT.md

 ```
 # Overview

 The R package BoBafit is composed of three functions which allow the refit and the recalibration of copy number profile of tumor sample.
 The principal and refitting function was named `DRrefit`, which - throughout a chromosome clustering method and a list of unaltered chromosomes (chromosome list) - recalibrates the copy number values.
-BoBafit also contains two secondary functions, the `ComputeNormalChromosome`, which generates the chromosome list, and the `PlotCluster`.
+BoBafit also contains two secondary functions, the `ComputeNormalChromosome`, which generates the chromosome list, and the `PlotChrCluster`.

 # Data